Delta David Gier: Lakota Music Project

+Other initiatives

 Gier has derived a model from the Lakota Music Project, which has served as the SDSO’s flagship Bridging Cultures Program.
 Cross-cultural collaborations with Arab, Chinese, and South Asian communities, as well as Sudanese and Somali refugee communities, have featured tabla artist Zakir Hussain, oud artist Simon Shaheen, composers Malek Jandali, Chen Yi, and Zhou Long, and the Bernard Woma ensemble.

-The Lakota Music Project is the foremost of several SDSO initiatives which have received support through grants from entities such as the Mellon Foundation in 2011 and the National Endowment for the Arts in 2017.
+The Lakota Music Project is the foremost of several SDSO initiatives to receive support through grants from entities such as the Mellon Foundation in 2011 and the National Endowment for the Arts in 2017.
 In 2016, the SDSO won the Bush Prize for Community Innovation; the Bush Foundation's accompanying case study booklet praises the organization as "a visionary leader when it comes to partnering with the community to help realize the healing power of music.
 It thrives because it transforms the traditional, transactional orchestra model into one that is focused on service to the community."

+Gier's innovative pursuit of audience engagement was the focus of the April 2023 episode of 1A's More Than Music radio program on NPR, "Shostakovich in South Dakota", which details "how Delta David Gier and the South Dakota Symphony framed Shostakovich's wartime Leningrad Symphony in order to maximize its pertinence for his Sioux Falls audience."
+Also exploring the achievements of the Lakota Music Project and Composition Academies in this regard, the episode describes the SDSO's collaboration with cultural historian Joe Horowitz to contextualize the Symphony's 2023 performance of Shostakovich's Symphony No. 7 through a series of interdisciplinary lectures and a supplementary concert at the University of South Dakota and South Dakota State University.

+Media recognition

-In the New Yorker review of the world premiere of John Luther Adams's An Atlas of Deep Time (2022), music critic Alex Ross praised the SDSO as "one of America's boldest orchestras," highlighting Gier's role in the innovative programming and community engagement which has characterized its growth.
+Gier's work with the South Dakota Symphony Orchestra has received high-profile media attention from such publications as The Wall Street Journal, The Washington Post, and The New Yorker.
+In the New Yorker review of the world premiere of John Luther Adams's An Atlas of Deep Time (2022), composed for the SDSO in honor of its centennial, critic Alex Ross praised the ensemble as "one of America's boldest orchestras," highlighting Gier's role in the innovative programming and community engagement that have characterized its growth.